 - Runoff shall enter, flow through, and exit bioretention practices in a safe and non-erosive manner.
 Inflow may be through depressed curbs or curb cuts or conveyed directly using downspouts, covered drainage pipes, or catch basins. - If runoff is delivered by a storm drain pipe or is along the main conveyance system, the bioretention practice shall be designed off-line.
 In these cases, a flow regulator or flow splitter diversion structure shall be supplied to divert the WQv or Tv to the filter practice, and allow larger flows to bypass the practice.
 If bypassing a bioretention practice is impractical, an internal overflow device (e.g., elevated yard inlet) shall be used. - In cases where bioretention is designed as an on-line practice, an overflow shall be provided within the practice to pass flows in excess of the WQv or Tv to a stable conveyance.
-Designers shall indicate how on-line practices will safely pass the 10-year storm without re-suspending or flushing previously trapped material. - To prevent erosion, an overflow for the 10-year storm shall be provided to a non-erosive outlet point. - The channel immediately below a bioretention system outfall shall be modified to prevent erosion and conform to natural dimensions in the shortest possible distance, typically by use of appropriately sized riprap placed over filter cloth.
-A stilling basin or outlet protection shall be used to reduce flow velocities from the principal spillway to non-erosive velocities of 3.5 to 5.0 fps. - Stormwater from bioretention system outlets shall be conveyed to discharge location in non-erosive manner. - Underdrained bioretention practices shall be equipped with a minimum 6-inch perforated pipe underdrain (8 inches is preferred) in a 1-foot stone layer.
+Designers shall indicate how on-line practices will safely pass the 10-year storm without re-suspending or flushing previously trapped material. - To prevent erosion, an overflow for the 10-year storm shall be provided to a non-erosive outlet point. - The channel immediately below a bioretention system outfall shall be modified to prevent erosion and conform to natural dimensions in the shortest possible distance, typically by use of appropriately sized riprap placed over filter fabric.
+A stilling basin or outlet protection shall be used to reduce flow velocities from the principal spillway to non-erosive velocities of 3.5 to 5.0 fps. - Stormwater from bioretention system outlets shall be conveyed to discharge location in non-erosive manner. - Underdrained bioretention practices shall be equipped with a minimum 6-inch perforated pipe underdrain (8 inches is preferred) in a minimum 1-foot deep stone layer.
+Within the stone layer the underdrain pipe shall be separated by at least 3 inches from the bioretention media and 2 inches from the bottom of the practice.
 Synthetic filter fabrics shall not be used to completely separate the filter media from the underdrain bedding material.
-A 3-inch stone course shall be used between underdrain bedding and bioretention media, instead of filter fabric.